EmmaRYoung/SMPLVert-BetaMoveCorr/README.md

 ### ReliabilityVisualizeShapeCorrelation.m

-The entire 6900x6900 matrix is imported into this script, but only a small segment of the matrix is used for visualization.
+The entire 6900x6900 correlation matrix is imported into this script, but only a small segment of the matrix is used for visualization.

 ![image](https://github.com/EmmaRYoung/SMPLVert-BetaMoveCorr/assets/67296859/74cf47b0-d1ca-4e00-928e-477dacbd4e15)

 Matlab's colormap feature is useful to generate a colormap to easily visualize the data.
 The correlations for &beta;<sub>1 are shown here, but more can be viewed in the PDF "Explanation.pdf"